Last week I confidently posted this boudoir photo to my Instagram feed. With in minutes I had followers dropping like dead flies.

 I respect when someone does not wish to follow me due to being offended (or the other popular word with us homeschoolers would be “defrauded") regardless of how much skin is showing.
 I had people unfollow me even when I posted a behind the scenes boudoir shot…sans model.
 And I’m ok with that because if it’s an issue, let them unfollow, I respect their decision and I won’t fight to get them back.

+I'm a Christian.
 I believe in boudoir photography.

 It always amazes me how many fellow Christians have never read the book called "Song of Solomon" in the Bible.
 It’s so risqué that it’s often deemed a “no-no” read when you are a single believer!
 So in case you don’t know, the whole story is about how the man is delighting in the body God gave his woman and vice versa.
 The old language can be quite comical but really it’s all about boobs.